Mizuho, Gifu: Geography

-Mizuho is located in south-west Gifu Prefecture in the northwestern part of the Nōbi Plain, sandwiched between the cities of Gifu and Ogaki.
+Mizuho is located in south-west Gifu Prefecture in the northwestern part of the Nōbi Plain, sandwiched between the cities of Gifu and Ōgaki.
 The Nagara River and the Ibi River flow through the city.
 Mizuho is surrounded by the city of Seki to the west, south and east, and by the city of Gujō to the north.

 Climate

 The city has a climate characterized by characterized by hot and humid summers, and mild winters (Köppen climate classification Cfa).
 The average annual temperature in Mizuho is 15.1 °C. The average annual rainfall is 1942 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 27.9 °C, and lowest in January, at around 4.1 °C.